0dan0/qr/docs/control/README.md

 * **All GPMF Enabled Cameras** - [**Read metadata**](./metadata) stored within headers of most GoPro media files.
 * <span style="color:steelblue">**UPDATED**</span> Many more [**extensions**](./extensions) via QR Code

-### Features Phasing Out (if we don't see feedback feature may not get ported to the next camera)
+### Features Phasing Out
+If we don't see feedback on features it may not get ported to the next camera.
+If you are uses a Labs feature, provide feedback on the [**GoPro Labs forum**](https://community.gopro.com/s/gopro-labs)
 * **HERO8/9** Set the [**Exposure Lock**](./explock) via QR Code
 * **HERO9** - Enable media [**encryption**](./encrypt) for increased security

 ## Forum Discussions
 Please join the [**GoPro Labs Discussion**](https://community.gopro.com/s/gopro-labs)

 ## Firmware Release Notes
 An incomplete set of [**Release Notes**](./notes)

 ## The Commands Under The Hood